bradfrost/atomic-design/chapter-4.md

 - What are the next steps to translate the interface inventory into a living pattern library?

 ### Benefits of an Interface Inventory
-Creating an interface inventory can be a big undertaking, but  the benefits are many:
+Creating an interface inventory can be a big undertaking, but the benefits of making one are many:

-- **Captures inconsistencies** — Creating an interface inventory rounds up all the unique patterns that make up your UI.
+- **Captures all patterns and their inconsistencies** — An interface inventory rounds up all the unique patterns that make up your UI.
 Seeing all those similar-but-still-different patterns next to each other exposes redundancy and underscores the need to create a consistent, cohesive experience.
-- **Gets organizational buy-in**.
-Having a large, diverse group of disciplines participate in the exercise helps everyone understand the need for a consistent UI.
+- **Gets organizational buy-in** — Having a large, diverse group of disciplines participate in the exercise helps everyone understand the value of maintaining a consistent user interface.
+Also, the interface inventory über-document can be a tremendously powerful tool for convincing stakeholders, bosses, and clients to invest in an interface design system.
-- **Ensures all interface components are accounted for**—This happens a lot.
-A full-on redesign is underway, and somewhere along the line certain modules end up slipping between the cracks.
-Creating an interface inventory up front helps establish project scope and ensures that all components are accounted for so there are no nasty surprises at the 11th hour before launch.
+- **Establishes a scope of work** — An interface inventory helps design teams determine the level of effort required to design and build each UI pattern as part of a design or redesign project.
+Which components will be easy and relatively difficult to convert into a responsive environment?
+What are the content, design, and development considerations around each component?
+An interface inventory enables teams to have important conversations that help establish a project's realistic scope and timeline.
-- **Lays the groundwork to a sound design system**—Creating systematic, atomic, styleguide-driven design is a smart strategy, and an interface inventory is that first step at deconstructing pages down to their atomic level.
-Eventually the interface inventory can be used to help set up a style guide or pattern library.
-An interface inventory is the first step toward establishing a common interface language.
+- **Lays the groundwork to a sound design system** — Eventually the interface inventory can be used to help set up a style guide or pattern library.
+An interface inventory is the first step toward establishing a shared language around the design system.
-- **Establishes a scope of work**—While mobile-first responsive design is certainly a preferred approach to responsive design, it’s not always feasible to undertake right away.
-Budget, time, scope, skillset, and more often force organizations to retrofit their existing website into a responsive site.
-Creating an interface inventory allows design teams to analyze the interface in order to establish what components will be easy and relatively difficult to convert into a responsive environment.

 ### Forgiveness, not permission
 Even if they say no, do it anyways.
-Much like building in performance and accessibility and responsiveness into our experiences
+Much like building in performance and accessibility and responsiveness into our experiences, a systematic way.

 ### When to establish a pattern library
 Interface design systems and their accompanying pattern libraries are often done in conjunction with a new design or redesign project, replatforming effort, some other project.
 Piggybacking off another effort is a great way to sneak a pattern library project into your organization.